triflicacid/triflic-script/README.md

   - A decimal point `.`
   - More digits in the decimal point
-  - An exponent `e`, followed by another valid number (note, this number may not contain `e`) *N.B.* Numbers may contain the seperator `_`.
+  - An exponent `e`, followed by another valid number (note, this number may not contain `e`)
+  - Numbers may end with the imaginary letter which by default is `i` to make it imaginary *N.B.* Numbers may contain the seperator `_`.
 This cannot be at the start/end of a number.

 - `"..."` represents a strings.